MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-deploy-a-Scale-Out-File-Server-from-bare-metal-in-VMM.md

 ---
+description:
+manager:  cfreemanwa
+ms.topic:  article
+author:  rayne-wiselman
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-28
-title: How to deploy a Scale-Out File Server from bare metal in VMM ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: a13a8ace-ccc8-4ecc-ba69-b2c9fb05c9c4
+title:  How to deploy a Scale Out File Server from bare metal in VMM ms.technology:  virtual-machine-manager ms.assetid:  a13a8ace-ccc8-4ecc-ba69-b2c9fb05c9c4
 ---

 # How to deploy a Scale-Out File Server from bare metal in VMM

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-You can use Virtual Machine Manager (VMM) to deploy a Scale-Out File Server, either to “bare-metal computers” (no operating system installed), or computers with an installed operating system that will be overwritten during the process.
+You can use Virtual Machine Manager (VMM) to deploy a Scale-Out File Server, either to ï¿½bare-metal computersï¿½ (no operating system installed), or computers with an installed operating system that will be overwritten during the process.
 For this deployment, VMM does the following:

 1. Discovers the physical computers through out-of-band management